-- A value of NULL is different from an empty or zero value. - No two null values are equal.
-Comparisons between two null values, or between a NULL and any other value, return unknown because the value of each NULL is unknown. - Null values generally indicate data that is unknown, not applicable, or that the data will be added later. - Example: A customer's middle initial may not be known at the time the customer places an order. - Following is information about nulls: - To test for null values in a query, use IS NULL or IS NOT NULL in the WHERE clause. - When query results are viewed in SQL Server Management Studio Code editor, null values are shown as NULL in the result set. - Null values can be inserted into a column by explicitly stating NULL in an INSERT or UPDATE statement, by leaving a column out of an INSERT statement, or when adding a new column to an existing table by using the ALTER TABLE statement. - Null values cannot be used for information that is required to distinguish one row in a table from another row in a table, such as primary keys.
+- ❖ A value of NULL indicates that the value is unknown. - ❖ A value of NULL is different from an empty or zero value. - No two null values are equal.
+Comparisons between two null values, or between a NULL and any other value, return unknown because the value of each NULL is unknown. - Null values generally indicate data that is unknown, not applicable, or that the data will be added later.

+Example: A customer's middle initial may not be known at the time the customer places an order.

+- Following is information about nulls: - To test for null values in a query, use IS NULL or IS NOT NULL in the WHERE clause. - When query results are viewed in SQL Server Management Studio Code editor, null values are shown as NULL in the result set. - Null values can be inserted into a column by explicitly stating NULL in an INSERT or UPDATE statement, by leaving a column out of an INSERT statement, or when adding a new column to an existing table by using the ALTER TABLE statement. - Null values cannot be used for information that is required to distinguish one row in a table from another row in a table, such as primary keys.